 And the Sunday World can also reveal that the mother of Audrey’s only grandchild, Leon, has vowed to never let her see him again.

 Audrey has continued to stand by Mahon, despite the fact he was jailed for knifing her son to death.

 David and Audry at his knife trial

-Also in our snap, a crony of the Kinahans, Ian Dixon, can be seen with his arm around Mahon.
+Also in our snap, another crony of the Kinahans can be seen with his arm around Mahon.